spookylukey/django-views-the-right-way/source/index.rst

 * You'll learn how to make your views usually shorter and definitely much simpler than if you used CBVs.
-* You'll be freed from learning a whole stack of terrifying APIs that were only making your life harder (and teaching you bad patterns).
+* You'll be freed from learning a whole stack of additional APIs that were only making your life harder (and teaching you bad patterns).
 * Instead of learning a bunch of Django specific APIs, we'll cover much more transferable knowledge: